-'''

-$ cp -R /directory_path OraDb10g
+\$ cp -R /directory_path OraDb10g

-'''

-In this example, / directory_path is the disc mount point directory, for example /mnt/dvd on Red Hat systems or /media/dvd on SUSE systems, or the path of the database directory on the DVD.
+In this example, /directory_path is the disc mount point directory, for example /dvd, or the path of the database directory on the DVD.
 The mount point directory is /dvd.

-If necessary, mount the next disc and repeat step 5.
+5. If necessary, mount the next disc and repeat step 5.

-After you have copied all the required discs, refer to the "Installing the Oracle Database Software" section on page 3-5.
+After you have copied all of the required discs, see the "Running the rootpre.sh Script" section on page 3-5.